 To aid us with some historical context, we also did some Thanksgiving comprehension worksheets: KS1 Thanksgiving Differentiated Reading Comprehension, and KS2 Thanksgiving Differentiated Reading Comprehension.
 I love that Twinkl offers differentiated levels.
 I can choose whatever seems best suited to my children’s interest and ability.

 I’m not a fan of roast dinners, so Thursday was actually pasta at grandma’s home.
-My mom is a great cook, and I’m more than delighted to forego any turkey or pumpkin pie.
-On reflection, there are many things of which I can be thankful; I’m thankful for the years spent on this crazy homeschool experience, and the freedom to change it as and when I have the need.
+My mom is a great cook.
+I’m more than delighted to forego any turkey or pumpkin pie.
+On reflection, there are many things of which I can be thankful.
+The years spent on this crazy homeschool experience.
+The freedom to change it as and when I have the need.
 I don’t know what the future holds, or where it will take us.
 However, I’m thankful that we’ve had this opportunity.

 The Head of my kids’ former prep school once told me something important.
 It doesn’t matter how or where a child is educated; what matters is that it’s done with love.
 Whether you live in a castle or an apartment, attend a state comprehensive or a private prep school, what you will remember the most is your family life.
 So, I guess – in a very long-winded way – what I’m most thankful for is: family.